byu-oit/handel/docs/supported-services/route53zone.rst

 * Beanstalk
 * ECS
+* S3 Static Site

-Each service can support multiple DNS entries.
+Beanstalk and ECS can support multiple DNS entries.

 See the individual service documentation for how to define the DNS names.

 The DNS name must either match or be a subdomain of an existing Route 53 hosted zone name.
 If the hosted zone is configured in the same Handel environment, you must declare it as a dependency of the service consuming it, so that Handel can make